Degree (and type) of the programme: Ph.D. Programme

-- Does not complete a doctoral study of the third level within the appropriate deadline prescribed by the Statute.
+- if the student does not complete the postgraduate study of the third level within the appropriate period prescribed by the statute,

 Seniority (absolventski staž), or an additional year, is a term that applies to the time after the end of the last semester, when the student may retain his/her status if he/she did not graduate.
 The student asserts this right by enrolling in an additional year or the Seniority.
 The student may use this right only immediately after finishing the last semester, provided that:

 He/she does not complete a doctoral study of the third level within the appropriate deadline prescribed by the Statute.

 - The ability to autonomously identify a given research problem, perform analysis and provide possible solutions;